skpriya-pappana/MNIST-Handwritten-Digit-Classifier/README.md

 Make sure you have the following installed: pip install numpy pandas matplotlib scikit-learn
 How It Works:
-1. Initialization
+1. Initialization:
 The class loads the train.csv and test.csv files using pandas.
-2. Display First Image
+2. Display First Image:
 Displays the first image in both datasets using matplotlib.
-3. Preprocessing
+3. Preprocessing:
 Splits features and labels from training data.
 Fills any missing values (forward fill).
-4. Model Training
+4. Model Training:
 Trains a neural network with one hidden layer (50 nodes) and ReLU activation.
-5. Evaluation
+5. Evaluation:
 It prints a classification report.
-6. Predict New Inputs
+6. Predict New Inputs:
 User can:
 Enter one or more lines of comma-separated pixel values (784 or 785 integers).
 785 → label + 784 pixels (label will be removed automatically)